tjburns08/news_table/README.md

 ## Introduction
-This project scrapes twitter to create a searchable and sortable table of news-related tweets from various users.
+This project scrapes twitter to create a searchable and sortable table of tweets from various users.
+It is a generalized version my [preprint_history](https://github.com/tjburns08/preprint_history) project.

 This project solves the following problems:
-1. How to stay ahead of the news without endless scrolling.
+1. How to stay ahead of twitter users and content without endless scrolling.
-2. How to determine what news articles are receiving more attention.
-3. How to understand today's news in the context of news from the past, all the way back to the mid 2000s.
+2. How to see tweets in the context of the relatively distant past.

 ## How to use
-1. Go to src/
+1. Clone the repo.
+2. Run `pip install -r requirements.txt`
-2. Run scrape_tweets.py.
+3. Run scrape_tweets.py.
 Note that the file users.csv contains the twitter users you want to scrape.
-In this case, it's biorxiv and medrxiv.
+You can see examples already in the file.
 This will produce output as csv files that sit in data/.
-3. Run news_history.ipynb to get the updated table.
+4. Run tweet_history.ipynb to get the updated table.
-4. To get the html file, run jupyter nbconvert --to html --no-input news_history.ipynb
+5. To get the html file, run jupyter nbconvert --to html --no-input news_history.ipynb

 ## Possible extensions
 Any twitter username is fair game.
 It just needs to be added to the users.csv file.